 This chapter defines a set of classes for describing the way that light scatters at surfaces.
-Recall that in Section 5.6.1 we introduced the bidirectional reflectance distribution function (BRDF) abstraction to describe light reflection at a surface, the BTDF to describe transmission at a surface, and the BSDF to encompass both of these effects.
+Recall that in Section 4.3.1 we introduced the bidirectional reflectance distribution function (BRDF) abstraction to describe light reflection at a surface, the bidirectional transmittance distribution function (BTDF) to describe transmission at a surface, and the bidirectional scattering distribution function (BSDF) to encompass both of these effects.
 In this chapter, we will start by defining a generic interface to these surface reflection and transmission functions.

 Surface reflection models come from a number of sources: